laneboysrc/rc-headless-transmitter/doc/architecture.md

 = 24 bytes per mixer unit
 So 100 mixers would be 2.4 KBytes

-The PB must align the mixers in the TX so that they can be processed in one loop.
+The *configurator* must align the mixers in the TX so that they can be processed in one loop.

 ### Output channel configuration
 After all mixers have been processed, each output channel has a value that needs to be sent to the receiver over the air.
 Before passing the channel value to the radio protocol, a final set of operations are performed to tweak the corresponding servo outputs: